 Nonetheless, epidemiologic studies continually show that fiber, fruits, and vegetables all drastically reduce cancer risk (even tobacco-related cancers) (R).

 As you can see, a vegan diet may provide a range of health benefits, but what does it lack?
-We technically can meet all of our essential nutrient demands through plant foods, but some vegan bodybuilders might be missing out on crucial vitamins, minerals, and essential fatty acids (EFAs).
+We technically can meet all of our essential nutrient demands through plant foods.
+However, some vegan bodybuilders might be missing out on crucial vitamins, minerals, and essential fatty acids (EFAs).

-Follow the tips below to avoid micronutrient deficiency on a vegan bodybuilding diet plan:
+Follow the tips below to avoid nutrient deficiencies on a vegan bodybuilding diet plan: